 Here it is baseball fans, your complete and extremely helpful Progressive Field guide!
-Your favorite ballpark expert is here to help you save money on Guardians tickets, choose the best seats for your taste and budget, learn the best ways to get to Progressive Field, and choose from the truly amazing menu of Guardians game food.
+Your favorite ballpark expert is here to help you save money on Guardians tickets, choose the best seats for your taste and budget, learn the best ways to get to Progressive Field (including great parking options), and choose from the truly amazing menu of Guardians game food.
 It’s all here, and you’ll be a much smarter fan armed with these tips.

 There’s a lot to review here, so I’ve broken it down for you: